-The walkway overlooks the grotto and is interspersed with these tunnels.
-The walls of the grotto contain caves which form natural nesting places for spring swallow birds, hence the name “Swallow Grotto”.
+The walkway overlooks the grotto and goes through this tunnel, which I believe is called the Tunnel of Nine Turns.
+The walls of the grotto contain caves that form natural nesting places for spring swallow birds, hence the name “Swallow Grotto”.

 Isn’t it beautiful?!
 This place is so gorgeous they decided to give it the nickname “Taroko Gorge”.
 Just kidding.

 Here you can get a good view of the Swallow Grotto walkway.
-There’s a hiking trail that starts here called Yanzikou Trail, which guests can access with a permit.
+There’s a hiking trail that starts here called Yanzikou Trail (or Swallow Grotto Trail), which guests can access with a permit.
 Details in the TRAVEL TIPS section of this post.

-Just before the tunnel, you can see all the tourist vans and buses waiting for everyone to make it to the other side.
+Just before the tunnel, you can see all the tour buses and vans waiting for everyone to make it to the other side.

 One of the rock formations in this picture is called “Chieftain’s Profile Rock”.
 Can you spot it?
 Scroll down if you can’t.

 Can you see the people in the distance?
 Everyone is required to wear helmets here because of the danger of falling rocks.